Stieneee/wrt-link/README.md

-# wrt-link (WIP DO NOT USE AT THIS TIME)
+# wrt-link

-wrt-link is a Go application for the collection of bandwidth, conneciton and device stats from DD-WRT routers.
+wrt-link is a Go application for the collection of bandwidth, connection and device stats from DD-WRT routers.
-Orignally built to report to logmy.io the application reports perodically to an HTTP and could report to independantly hosted endpoints.
+Originally built to report to logmy.io the application reports periodically to an HTTP and could report to independently hosted endpoints.

 ## Features

 - [x] Bandwidth Logging
   - [x] iptables (wrtbwmon)
   - [x] ipconntrack scrapping for bandwidth
-- [x] Device connection reporting scrapping ip conntack
+- [x] Device connection reporting scrapping ipconntrack
   - [ ] Configurable private devices
   - [ ] Black list checking
 - [ ] Router Stats